alexzhang1030/esm-analyzer/README.md

 #### type definition

-The `ScanVariableDeclarationResultItem` is defined as follows:
+The `ScanVariableDeclarationResult` is defined as follows:

 ```ts
 export interface ScanVariableDeclarationResult {